akauppi/aside-keys/packages/aside-keys/README.md

 - For browsers with native ES module support
 - Modern, light and only concerned with web
 - Supports Firebase and Google Identity Platform
+- Versions released for both traditional (Firebase 8.x) API and the upcoming `@exp` API.

 <!--
 ## Playground